Bayesian inference on Cox regression models using catalytic prior distributions: Simulation study

 \section{Simulation study}

 In this section, we conduct simulation studies to compare the finite-sample performance of our proposed methods against various alternative methods.
-Specifically, we examine our two proposed estimators, CRE and WME, as well as the posterior mean estimators resulting from using a Cox catalytic prior and a Cox adaptive catalytic prior, respective.
-These estimators are compared with several standard methods, including the MPLE, the penalized log partial likelihood estimators with $\ell_2$-penalty (Ridge estimator) and $\ell_1$-penalty (Lasso estimator), and the posterior mean estimator resulting from Gaussian priors on coefficients.
+Specifically, we examine our two proposed estimators, CRE and WME, and the posterior mean estimators resulting from using a Cox catalytic prior and a Cox adaptive catalytic prior, respectively.
+These estimators are compared with several standard methods, including the MPLE, the penalized log partial likelihood estimators with $\ell_2$-penalty (ridge estimator) and $\ell_1$-penalty (Lasso estimator), and the posterior mean estimator resulting from Gaussian priors on coefficients.